apostrophecms/apostrophe-documentation/modules/apostrophe-oembed/index.md

 representation via `oembetter`, and on success invokes its callback with null and an object containing the oembed API response from the service provider.

-If `oembetter` has no luck, open graph is used as a fallback.
+If `oembetter` has no luck, open graph is used as a fallback, unless `options.neverOpenGraph` is set.

 If `options.alwaysIframe` is true, the result is a simple iframe of the URL.
 If `options.iframeHeight` is set, the iframe